oxpig/AbSLang/README.md

 pip install torch==2.4.0 torchvision==0.19.0

 pip install lightning transformers sentencepiece tokenizers accelerate httpx esm

+#ANARCI is used to validate sequences, can be installed using conda
+conda install -c bioconda anarci

 ```
 2. Install Faiss
 For CPU Faiss: